 NACDA serves as the professional association for those in the field of athletics administration, providing educational opportunities and serves as a vehicle for networking and the exchange of information to others in the profession.

 Held in June, this conclave is devoted to examining contemporary problems facing today's athletics administrator.
 The highlight of NACDA's annual activities, the Convention caters to adminstrators in all levels of intercollegiate athletics with general sessions for the entire membership and breakout sessions which are geared to the specific needs of administrators at all levels of the NCAA, NAIA and NJCAA.
-Recent high profile speakers have included have included Bonnie Bernstein, Todd Blackledge, Todd Christensen, Stephen Covey, Joel Fish, Dan Fouts, Leslie Gudel, Dan Hicks, Keith Jackson, Tommy Lasorda, Merlin Olsen, Robin Roberts, Hyrum Smith, Lynn Swann, Michele Tafoya, Lesley Visser, J.C.
+Recent high profile speakers have included have included Dr. Chris Howard, John Skipper, Lieutenant General Michelle Johnson, Senator Claire McCaskill, Rece Davis, Bonnie Bernstein, Todd Blackledge, Todd Christensen, Stephen Covey, Joel Fish, Dan Fouts, Leslie Gudel, Dan Hicks, Keith Jackson, Tommy Lasorda, Merlin Olsen, Robin Roberts, Hyrum Smith, Lynn Swann, Michele Tafoya, Lesley Visser, J.C.
 Watts, Pat Williams and Zig Ziglar.

 The James J. Corbett Award, initiated in 1967, is presented annually "to the athletics administrator who, through the years has most typified Corbett's devotion to intercollegiate athletics and who worked unceasingly for its betterment".
 The award is named after NACDA's first president, Jim Corbett of Louisiana State University.
 Refer to the Awards section for the list of past winners.

 Under Armour AD of the Year Award program was created to honor intercollegiate directors of athletics for their commitment and administrative excellence within a campus and/or college community environment.
-The award spans seven divisions (NCAA Football Bowl Subdivision, Football Championship Subdivision, Division I, II, III, NAIA/Other Four-Year, JC/CC) and annually honors 29 athletics directors (four from each division) and one cross-divisional International winner.
+The award spans seven divisions (NCAA Football Bowl Subdivision, Football Championship Subdivision, Division I, II, III, NAIA/Other Four-Year, JC/CC) and annually honors 28 athletics directors (four from each division).
 Recipients receive their awards at the annual NACDA Convention.
 Refer to the Awards section for the list of past winners.